Mike’s Maze celebrates 100 years of the National Park Service

 The National Parks wouldn’t exist today without the tireless efforts of two conservation champions: John Muir and Theodore (Teddy) Roosevelt, 26th President of the United States.
 John was a wild woodland wanderer, whose prolific writings about the emotional and spiritual value of preserved wilderness inspired Teddy, an equally passionate outdoorsman, to devote his presidential influence to protecting places of natural beauty and historic significance.

-The National Park Service was established 100 years ago with the Organic Act of 1916, creating an official federal bureau that would manage the parks in order “to conserve the scenery and the natural and historic objects and the wild life therein and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations.”
+The National Park Service was established 100 years ago with the Organic Act of 1916.
+The act created an official federal bureau that would manage the parks in order “to conserve the scenery and the natural and historic objects and the wild life therein and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations.”

 Our 2016 maze design is an unique homage to the iconic National Park posters that were produced by the WPA Federal Arts Project between 1938 and 1941.